Email FacebookTwitterMenu burgerClose thin

 One way Parent PLUS borrowers could repay their loans is by becoming eligible for an income-contingent repayment (ICR) plan, which is a federal student loan repayment plan that determines the borrower’s monthly payment amount based on income, family size and the total amount of their eligible federal student loans.
 This requires the borrower to pay 20% of their income above the federal poverty line.

-By contrast, through the recent SAVE program, student borrowers can access a program called Income Driven Repayment (IDR).
-This allows them to repay 10% of their income over 225% of the poverty line.
+By contrast, through the now-defunct SAVE program, student borrowers could access a program called Income Driven Repayment (IDR).
+This allowed them to repay 10% of their income over 225% of the poverty line.

-The double consolidation loophole is an opportunity for Parent PLUS borrowers to get the benefits of the SAVE program.
-This opportunity exists because of a quirk of wording in the SAVE legislation and limits on Department of Education data gathering.
+The double consolidation loophole was an opportunity for Parent PLUS borrowers to get the benefits of the SAVE program.
+This opportunity existed because of a quirk of wording in the SAVE legislation and limits on the Department of Education data gathering.

 If you consolidate your federal student loans once, you are left with what is known as a Direct Consolidated Loan.
 A consolidated Parent PLUS Loan is not eligible for SAVE terms, although it is eligible for income-contingent repayment.

-However, consolidated educational loans are eligible for the SAVE program.
-So, borrowers can consolidate their loans for a second time (double consolidation).
+However, consolidated educational loans were eligible for the SAVE program.
+So, borrowers could consolidate their loans for a second time (double consolidation).
 The new loan is a consolidated Direct Consolidation Loan, not a consolidated Parent PLUS Loan.
-By changing the source of the lending you change its eligibility for the SAVE program.
+By changing the source of the lending, borrowers could change its eligibility for the SAVE program.

-To use this loophole, you must hold at a Parent PLUS Loan and at least one other federal student loan.
-If you have only one Parent PLUS Loan and no other borrowing, you cannot do this.
+Borrowers needed to hold a Parent PLUS Loan and at least one other federal student loan to use this loophole.
+Those with only one Parent PLUS Loan and no other borrowing were not eligible.

 A college graduate hugs her father on graduation day.

-This is the process if you have multiple Parent PLUS Loans and no other eligible student borrowing:
+This was the process if you had multiple Parent PLUS Loans and no other eligible student borrowing:

 • First, select two different student loan servicers.